twobit/gear/README.md

-# gear
+# Gear.js

 ## Task-Based Build System

-gear is a scriptable build system using simple tasks that act like a sequence of piped commands.
+Gear.js is a scriptable build system using simple tasks that act like a sequence of piped commands.

 Features include:
  * Basic building blocks that can be combined to perform complex builds.